neumotngayem/Image-classification-using-CNN/README.md

 # Image classification using CNN

 This is a part of the dataset in Competition 2 - Shopee Code League.
-The trainning include 10 image categories, around 1500 trainning images in each category.
-The 10 categories name as follows:
+The trainning include 10 image categories, around 1500 trainning images in each category clean from the original dataset.
+The 10 category names as follows:

 00: Maxi dress